williamhaarhoff/archetype/docs/how_it_works.md

 ```

 ### The object facing vtable
-In Archetype the goal is binding objects/classes, which means calling member functions, not free functions.
-With free functions, we don't care if they are a static function of a class, or just a regular function because they have a fixed size, which means we can store the function pointer without knowing "where it comes from", and can keep the vtable independent from the "type" of function.
-The problem with member function pointers is that their size is type dependent, and to be able to store and call them from our vtable, our vtable would have to depend on the class we are binding to.
+In Archetype the goal is binding objects/classes, which means calling member functions, not regular functions.
+The problem with member function pointers is that they are type dependent, and to be able to store and call them from our vtable, our vtable would have to depend on the class we are binding to.

 Lets say we want a vtable that can call objects of the following type:
 ```cpp